KowabungaOfficial/Arch-Linux-Gaming-Setup/README.md

 `timeout 5`

-2. Add this after the timeout 5 line:
+2. Add this before the timeout 5 line:

-`default arch-cachyos`
+`default arch-cachyos.conf`

 -----------------------------------------------------
 - **Final Step (No Password Automount)**